You hear a lot about data-pressure when it comes to non-stop systems. What is it and why is it so important?

 - a demand-signal or back-pressure which signals how loaded the downstream actors are, and whether pressure from upstream actors can be relieved on to downstream actors.

 Using these signals, the system is able to negotiate an equilibrium between all participants which ensures that processing never stops, but rather slows down (or additional capacity is automatically made available).
 This problem is well recognized and defined in the Reactive Manifesto which requires systems to be message-driven, elastic and resilient, and therefore responsive to load.
 Systems which cater to these requirments are called "Reactive".

 It sounds like the solution to the back-pressure challenge is simple.
-But it's actually hard to solve since all participants in this dance need to be data-pressure aware, both ways. akka-streams has solved this problem which is why layline.io takes full advantage of akka-streams under the hood.
+But it's actually hard to solve since all participants in this dance need to be data-pressure aware, both ways.
+Reactive stream management has solved this problem which is why layline.io takes full advantage it under the hood.
 It's not for the faint-of-heart, however, and comes with a steep learning and experience curve attached. layline.io shields its users from this complexity in an easy-to-use platform, which provides all production necessary features like UI-driven low-code configurability, one-click deployment, monitoring and much more.